sheerun/vim-polyglot/README.md

 Language packs are periodically updated using automated `scripts/build` script.

 Feel free to add your language to `packages.yaml`, and send pull-request.
-Please don't run `scripts/build` and include that in your PR, send just changes to `packages.yaml` and `build` script if really necessary.
-You can run `scripts/test` to run rough tests.
+Please don't run `make` and include that in your PR, send just changes to `packages.yaml` and build scripts if really necessary.
+You can run `make test` to run rough tests.

 ## License